paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/01/2021_in_review/index.md

 ***

 After the gig in Islington, I decided to start taking the anti-depressants.
 I’m happy to report that I am starting to feel like my old self again.
-Just the other day I launched into a rant about the children’s television show <cite>Bing</cite>, of all things.
+Just the other day I launched into a rant about the children’s television show ""Bing"", of all things.
 It felt marvellous.

 I’m working with a new team on another government project and for the first time in our strangely parallel careers, I’m working alongside my best friend Jon.
 I’ve been beavering away on a slew of projects to help other design teams in government and excited to start talking about them more publicly.